Murf-o/cryptarch-quiz/README.md

 - SWC (Speedy Web Compiler)
 - Runtime: Node

+# How to Run:
+ - npm run start <br>
+This will start up a docker container that builds the frontend/server and runs the app <br>
+Better to run through the server build steps first, as you need to create the db schema and relations. <br>
+In the future, we'll probably just make a script that downloads the db seperately, instead of doing it on server startup.

+You can also just run the server and frontend seperately
 # How to Run Frontend (Client)
 cd frontend <br>
 npm i <br>